ArimaGenomics/CHiC/README.md

 ### Other

 Before installing HTSLIB, gcc and zlib are required.
 Before installing bedtools, g++ is required.
+Skip if you already have those compilers installed.
 - gcc, https://gcc.gnu.org/

 ```